fix bocs command

 By default, LAMMPS will still report the normal value for the pressure if the pressure is printed via a thermo command, or if the pressures are written to a file every so often.
 In order to have LAMMPS report the modified pressure, you must include the thermo_modify command given in the examples.
 For the last argument in the command, you should put XXXX_press, where XXXX is the ID given to the fix bocs command (in the example, the ID of the fix bocs command is 1 ).

 This fix is part of the USER-BOCS package.
 It is only enabled if LAMMPS was built with that package.
-See the Making LAMMPS section for more info.
+See the Build package doc page for more info.

 (Dunn1) Dunn and Noid, J Chem Phys, 143, 243148 (2015).